What a Joe Biden presidency means for taxes, well being care, housing, pupil debt — and one other COVID-19 stimulus bundle - FACTS MATTER ADDISON

 Ought to I take a $1,913-a-month pension or a $445,000 lump sum?

-You have got a couple of issues to think about, together with how a lot cash you want and the way a lot danger you may tolerate.
+You’ve got just a few issues to think about, together with how a lot cash you want and the way a lot threat you may tolerate.
 See full story.

 How sharp traders use a CEO’s annual shareholder letter as a secret door to superior shares

-These 20 firms are prime examples of companies that give stockholders straight discuss.
+These 20 corporations are prime examples of companies that give stockholders straight speak.
 See full story.

 MARKETWATCH PERSONAL FINANCE